damiannolan/leveraging-microservices-as-an-application-architecture/README.md

-# Microservices as an Application Architecture
+# Leveraging Microservices as an Application Architecture

-A repository containing a literature review on Microservices as an Application Architecture.
+A repository containing a literature review on Microservices entitled ..Leveraging Microservices as an Application Architecture.

-## Compile to PDF
+## Compile source to PDF

 ```
 pdflatex main.tex